Yankees vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Hunter Renfroe and Anthony Rizzo will be among the star attractions when the Los Angeles Angels face the New York Yankees on Monday at 9:38 PM ET, at Angel Stadium of Anaheim.
+Patrick Sandoval starts for the Los Angeles Angels against Anthony Rizzo and the New York Yankees on Tuesday at 9:38 PM ET.

-The Angels are the favorite in this one, at -125, while the underdog Yankees have +105 odds to win.
-The contest's over/under has been listed at 9 runs.
+The Yankees are -115 moneyline favorites for this matchup against the Angels (-105).
+The total is 9 runs for the game (with -110 odds on the over and -110 odds to go under).

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.